Appdynamics/websphere-message-broker-extension/README.md

 ## Troubleshooting
 1. Please follow the steps listed in this [troubleshooting-document](https://community.appdynamics.com/t5/Knowledge-Base/How-to-troubleshoot-missing-custom-metrics-or-extensions-metrics/ta-p/28695) in order to troubleshoot your issue.
 These are a set of common issues that customers might have faced during the installation of the extension.
-If these don't solve your issue, please follow the last step on the [troubleshooting-document](https://community.appdynamics.com/t5/Knowledge-Base/How-to-troubleshoot-missing-custom-metrics-or-extensions-metrics/ta-p/28695) to contact the support team
 2. Verify Machine Agent Data: Please start the Machine Agent without the extension and make sure that it reports data.
 Verify that the machine agent status is UP and it is reporting Hardware Metrics.
 3. MQ Version incompatibilities :  In case of any jar incompatibility issue, the rule of thumb is to use the jars from MQ version 8.0.
 4. Metric Limit: Please start the machine agent with the argument `-Dappdynamics.agent.maxMetrics=5000` if there is a metric limit reached error in the logs.
 If you don't see the expected metrics, this could be the cause.